MattCuadros/3.1_JS_Challenge_Total_Calculation/README.md

 ---

-In this Challenge, i used Vanilla Javascript, Sass and Bootstrap, for modify a **"Buy Cart"** by the User Inputs.
+In this Challenge, i used Vanilla Javascript, Sass and Bootstrap, for modify a **"Buy Cart"** according to the User Inputs.
->>The  installation method for Sass and Bootstrap was mediantly NPM.
+>>The  installation method for Sass and Bootstrap was trought NPM.
 You can view the Deployed Page on GitHub-Pages in this <a href="https://mattcuadros.github.io/3.1_JS_Challenge_Total_Calculation/" target="_blank">Link</a>

 ---